Theodore McCarrick: Archbishop of Washington

-Pope John Paul II appointed McCarrick Archbishop of Washington, D.C. in November 2000.
+In 1999, Pope John Paul II informed Cardinal John O'Connor that he was considering appointing McCarrick the Archbishop of Washington, D.C..
+O'Connor wrote to Gabriel Montalvo Higuera, the papal nuncio to the United States, informing him of reports of misconduct by McCarrick.
+Following an investigation, Montalvo advised against appointing McCarrick.
+In July 2000, Pope John Paul II decided not to appoint McCarrick as bishop of Washington.
+After McCarrick made efforts to persuade the Pope of his innocence, the Pope appointed McCarrick Archbishop of Washington, D.C. in November 2000.
 McCarrick was formally installed as the fifth archbishop of Washington at the Cathedral of St. Matthew the Apostle on January 3, 2001.
 On February 21, 2001, John Paul made him a cardinal, assigning him as cardinal priest to the titular church of Santi Nereo e Achilleo.
 He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.

 In June 2004, McCarrick was accused of intentionally misreading a letter from Cardinal Joseph Ratzinger recommending that Catholic politicians who supported abortion rights be denied the Eucharist.
 McCarrick led a successful push to have the USCCB allow the bishops of individual dioceses to determine who was or was not eligible to receive the sacrament of communion.
 Fr.
 Richard John Neuhaus said, "The bishops I have talked to have no doubt that [McCarrick's] presentation did not accurately represent the communication from Cardinal Ratzinger."
 McCarrick said that he did not want to cause "a confrontation with the Sacred Body of the Lord Jesus in my hand," and added that "the individual should be the one who decides whether or not he is in communion with the Church" and therefore eligible to receive the sacrament.
-McCarrick later met with then senator John Kerry, a Catholic and the Democratic nominee in that year's presidential election.
+McCarrick later met with then U.S. Senator John Kerry, a Catholic and the Democratic nominee in that year's presidential election.
 Some Catholics felt Kerry should not have been allowed to receive Communion due to his political position favoring abortion rights.

 Although McCarrick was sometimes labelled a liberal, he was noted for adhering to church teaching on abortion, same-sex marriage, and the male-only priesthood.
-American Catholic journalist Michael Sean Winters disputed this claim writing "Liberals embraced him as a champion of moderation at a time when the Church was seen as increasingly reactionary.
+Catholic journalist Michael Sean Winters disputed this, writing, "Liberals embraced him as a champion of moderation at a time when the Church was seen as increasingly reactionary.
 I always thought he was playing to the cameras."